YahooArchive/mojito/docs/dev_guide/topics/mojito_resource_store.rst

 ..
 Questions:

 ..
-1. Should the following be included:
+1. Who might want to customize their own version of the addon?
 ..
+2. Should the following be included?

+..

-  after preloadFile()
+  after findResourceByConvention()
-    if in autoload/ or yui_modules/ makes a type:yui-module resource if in lang/ makes a type:yui-lang resource before addResourceVersion()
+     - detect ``yui-module`` and ``yui-lang`` resources. before addResourceVersion()
-    if it's a resource implemented as a YUI module, gathers the YUI module metadata about it after resolveMojit()
+     - if it's a resource implemented as a YUI module, gathers the YUI module metadata about it on mojitResourceResolved()
-    calculates the YUI module dependencies for the controller calculates the YUI module dependencies for each binder
+     - calculates the YUI module dependencies for the controller
+     - calculates the YUI module dependencies for each binder on getMojitTypeDetails()
+     - add dependency information to the mojit's details

 The ``yui`` addon has the following functions: